and welcome back to our mini course on Talking about Time in German.

 “Yes earlier, I feel hungry though.”

-Now, there’s one really important difference between this earlier and vorhin: it ALWAYS uses the moment you speak as a reference point.
+Now, what’s important to realize about vorhin is that it ALWAYS uses the moment you speak as a reference point.

 So it can not be used for accounts of past events like…

 Maria was very happy when she met Thomas because, earlier (that day), she had seen a unicorn.